lanximaomao/Minishell/README.md

 bug:
 1. running cat and ctrl + \ results prints ^\^\Quit: 3 in terminal
-2. >> or << leads to segfault. check out lexer-> handle token
+2. >> or << or > ' leads to segfault. check out lexer-> handle token
 3. by given ", syntax error will be printing nonstop....
+4. grep oi | ls cannot terminate after one ctrl + d but two??

+5. FIXED! echo hello > test/stljs,  prints hello anyway..
+6. export HELLO=123, why this does not show up in env??